PF

 Instructions

-2. 2In a small bowl, stir together the vinegar, garlic, rosemary, Dijon, oil, salt, and pepper.
+2. 2In a small bowl, whisk together the balsamic vinegar, minced fresh garlic, fresh rosemary, Dijon mustard, olive oil, salt, and pepper until combined.

-3. 3Brush it all over the sides of the pork.
-Let marinate at room temperature for at least 15 minutes (or up to 30 minutes), or cover and refrigerate for up to 1 day.
-When ready to cook, let the pork come to room temperature first.
+3. 3Brush the marinade all over the pork, coating all sides evenly.
+Let marinate at room temperature for 15–30 minutes, or cover and refrigerate up to 1 day.
+If refrigerated, allow the pork to come to room temperature for 20 minutes before cooking.

 Nutrition — Per Serving